You are going to love this easy chocolate raspberry hand pie recipe!

-Because I come from a family of diabetics, I've been increasingly interested in low sugar and sugar-free desserts and treats.
+Because I come from a family of diabetics, I’ve been increasingly interested in low sugar and sugar-free desserts and treats.
 After moving back to my hometown and seeing all of the fabulous local businesses pop up and see success, I started dreaming about opening my own bakery and selling diabetic-friendly desserts.
-I think there's a place in the market for a bakery like this because my Mummu just celebrated a birthday and when I called all of the bakeries in town to see if anyone baked a diabetic option, I was laughed at - seriously laughed at.
-Actually, some folks were surprisingly rude and unprofessional on the phone, but others simply had no clue what kind of (healthier) alternative sweeteners are out there.
+I think there’s a place in the market for a bakery like this because my Mummu just celebrated a birthday and when I called all of the bakeries in town to see if anyone baked a diabetic option, I was laughed at – seriously laughed at.
+I ended up making her a diabetic-friendly cheesecake and she loved it!

 Recently I found out that a small local Finnish bakery – building and all – is for sale.
 Half Finnish myself, I grew up on the pulla sold there.
 I started to daydream about renovating the building and re-opening, selling some of the old classics and some new diabetic-friendly treats (for anyone looking to cut back on sugar a bit – not just diabetics).
 The downtown location, with a small (read: manageable) building, seemed perfect.
 My family did some reconnaissance for me, finding out the asking price and if anyone else was interested, but I just couldn’t commit.
 What the heck do I know about running a bakery?
 What the heck do I know about baking, beyond the treats I make for us?
 What if I can’t make a go of it and we lose our shirts?

-For now, I'm happy to bake at home!
-But stopping by that Finnish bakery so often to scope it out ignited some cravings, so I whipped up some hand pies - just in time for a Wayfair pie contest!
-I'm skipping the almond flour and stevia for today, because it was comforting to bake with familiar ingredients and treat myself a little to a flaky crust.
+For now, I’m happy to bake at home!
+But stopping by that Finnish bakery so often to scope it out ignited some cravings, so I whipped up some a chocolate raspberry hand pie recipe – just in time for a Wayfair pie contest!
+I’m skipping the almond flour and stevia for today, because it was comforting to bake with familiar ingredients and treat myself a little to a flaky crust.
 SO good.

-I'm drooling.
-These are incredibly tasty - and such a nice snacking size.
-It's a great way to sneak pie into a brown bag lunch.
+I’m drooling.
+These are incredibly tasty – and such a nice snacking size.
+A chocolate raspberry hand pie is such a great way to sneak pie into a brown bag lunch.

 I make this chocolate raspberry pie as both a regular pie (double crust) and hand pie.
 The measurements for the filling are different, so I’ve included both – basically, the hand pies require less fruit because the dough to filling ratio skews very much in favor of the crust.
 This dough recipe will yield about 10 hand pies – but of course the number will vary depending on how large/small you make them.
 You could also pre-cook the pie filling, but I just use the berries whole.